Who is Paul Raveling,

 Nutshell summary of who I am...

 I live in El Dorado Hills, California, on the western side of the Sierra Foothills, with my wife and two cats.
 (We sometimes borrow a neighbor's dog.)
-I'lll turn 60 years old this year, and professionally have been in software development since 1966, with a head start through the UCLA Computer Club that began in 1962.
+I've recently retired from a career in software development that began 1966, following a head start through the UCLA Computer Club that began in 1962.
 My original college education was in physics and math, but in truth that was only because there was no such thing as computer sciences yet while I was a student.

-Philosophically, I'd accept a label as a pragmatist or a scientist.
+Philosophically, I'd accept a label as either an engineer or a scientist who's prone to being a generalist, not a specialist.
 I'm driven to seek reality and reason, and am most comfortable with things that can be measured and predicted.
 Politically, I'm nonpartisan, with California voter party registration "Decline To State".
-I serve as president of my homeowners association, representing 393 homes in my neighborhood, and probably am becoming notorious for opinion articles in local papers that try to bring a pragmaticaly analytical view to local public affairs.
-This includes advocacy for traffic safety, where my physics background helps to demonstrate that driving 30 m.p.h. in my own neighorhood is riskier than driving 90 in the short straight between turns 4 and 5 at Laguna Seca.
+I served for 11 years as president of my homeowners association, representing 393 homes in my neighborhood.

-Current and past hobbies include skiing, soaring (flying sailplanes), sailing (including racing), occasional "pleasure driving" on open track days, volunteering as a docent at the California Railroad Museum, and a host of special interests, headed by history of the X-15 hypersonic flight research program.
+Current and past hobbies include skiing, soaring (flying sailplanes), sailing (including racing), occasional "pleasure driving" on open track days, volunteering as a docent at the California Museum of Aerospace History and at the California Railroad Museum.
+My strongest special interest is in history of the X-15 flight research program -- the second of three Giant Leaps in flight research during the 20th Century.
+(The first was the Wright Brothers' work culminating in the Wright Flyer's first flight, the third was Apollo and its major milestone of the first human visit to the moon.)
 Links to a a few details...

 Soling US 389, RatnipSoling US 389, RatnipSailboat racing, off Marina del Rey in Soling US 389